sgraden/vpc/about-vpc-beta.md

  * Use network access control lists (ACLs) to provide security for your subnets
  * Single-homed VSIs, using one virtual network interface card (vNIC)
  * Single-zone deployment, in US-South region
+ * Internet access by VPN

 ## Features available later in the Beta release timeframe

- * Deployment in multiple zones
- * Internet access by VPN
  * Load Balancing (LB) that's native to VPC
- * Peering between VPC and IBM Cloud Classic Infrastructure
- * Direct Link connectivity by means of peering between VPC and IBM Cloud Classic Infrastructure
- * Bare metal access by means of peering between VPC and IBM Cloud Classic Infrastructure
  * Multi-homed, multi-vNIC Virtual Server Instances (VSIs)

 For a list of upcoming features that will be released by General Availability (GA), please refer to [this Planned Experience document](planned-experience.html)